Donate

 • Share Your Story: Read about the experiences of community members impacted by mental health conditions and suicide and how they discovered resources that helped them navigate their journey.
 The world needs your story–we’re ready to help you share it.

-• Learn About Prevention: When we understand what suicide prevention is, we’re much more likely to be able to speak about it and take action when the need arises.
+• Learn About Prevention: When we understand what suicide prevention is, we’re much more likely to speak about it and take action when needed.
 Get to know our approach to suicide prevention and how you can be a part of it.

 • Volunteer with L&F: Lost&Found was formed in 2010 by a group of student volunteers who wanted to do more to prevent suicide for young adults.
-That same spirit guides our work today, and we’re always looking for that same passion and drive in volunteers.
+That same spirit guides our work today.
+We’re always looking for that same passion and drive in volunteers.
 Join our volunteer team today!

-• Find a Resource: Conversations about mental health and suicide often happen with those we trust most, but we may not always know how to best help someone.
+• Find a Resource: Conversations about mental health and suicide often happen with those we trust most, but we may not always know how to help someone best.
 Use our Resources page as a guide to find resources that may be helpful for yourself or someone you care about.

 The journey of becoming an advocate for better mental health and suicide prevention takes many forms.
 No matter what advocacy looks like for you, it takes all of us to make a difference.
 We all have a role to play.